As Interest Rates Drop, It’s Time to Rethink Your Savings and Debt

 Two young adult women discussing finances at outdoor cafe.

-Here are steps you can take now to prepare for rate decreases.
+Here are steps you can take now as rates begin to decline.

 Consider Opening a Certificate of Deposit (CD)

 Banks usually offer certificates of deposit (CDs), a type of savings account, with fixed interest rates that are slightly higher than the federal funds rate.
-If you open a CD before rates drop, you might be able to lock in a higher rate.
+If you open a CD soon, you might be able to lock in a higher rate.

 The potential downside is that you'll pay an early withdrawal penalty if you need the money before the CD matures.
 There may also be minimum deposit requirements for some CDs.
 But CDs could still be a good fit for short- to medium-term savings.